rayterrill/tacticalnerdery.com.old/books.md

 permalink: /books/
 ---

 > I love to read.
-It's the primary way I attain information, and I'm constatly reading something (or many somethings).
-These are a few things that have stuck out for me as really useful resources of late.
+It's the primary way I learn new information, and I'm constantly reading something (or more than likely many somethings).
+These are a few things that have stuck out for me as really useful resources.

 * [The Go Programming Language](https://www.gopl.io/) - Pretty much the definitive guide for Go.
 I'm still not sure I'm smart enough to understand everything in this book. :)